Methods of Payment

-As of May 2021, Indonesia had 107 commercial banks and approximately 1,496 rural banks, according to Indonesia’s Financial Services Authority (“Otoritas Jasa Keuangan” or OJK).
-There are four banks owned by the central government and 25 owned by regional governments.
+As of June, 2023, Indonesia had 109 commercial banks (List of Banks) and approximately 1,496 rural banks, according to Indonesia’s Financial Services Authority (“Otoritas Jasa Keuangan” or OJK).
+There are four banks owned by the central government and 27 owned by regional governments.
 The OJK regulates key aspects of the banking and financial system, including bank regulation and supervision, whereas the Bank of Indonesia, the central bank, regulates payment systems and conducts foreign exchange supervision.

 Indonesia is encouraging the development of Islamic banking and seeks to increase its share of total banking assets to more than five percent.
 Islamic banks prohibit the collection and payment of interest by lenders and investors.
 Indonesia’s Deposit Insurance Corp.
-(LPS) guarantees bank deposits up to 2 billion Rupiah per depositor per bank (about U.S. $140,000).
+(LPS) guarantees bank deposits up to 2 billion Rupiah per depositor per bank (about U.S. $140,000) (Insured Deposit).
 Only those accounts carrying interest rates equal to or below LPS maximum guaranteed reference rates are deemed eligible for LPS deposit guarantees.

 The Indonesian export finance agency (PT.
 Lembaga Pembiayaan Ekspor Indonesia, LPEI), which operates under the English name of Indonesian Eximbank, provides competitive export financing and advisory and other exported related services.
 The export credit agency’s goal is to help promote access to worldwide markets for Indonesia’s export-related commodities, support Indonesia’s international trade, and improve Indonesian exporters’ competitiveness in global markets.

 Commercial Banks are divided into four groups of business activities, referred to as BUKU categories 1, 2, 3 and 4, depending on their amount of core capital.
 Banks in BUKU category 1 are limited to general banking activities in Rupiah and acting as money changers.
 Banks in BUKU categories 2, 3, and 4 are authorized to engage in Rupiah and foreign currency banking activities with a broader scope, including payment systems and electronic banking, capital participation in non-financial institutions for credit rescue, and capital participation in other financial institutions.
 Commercial Banks are prohibited from the insurance business.